jaygupta18/Testline/README.md

 run command -- cd client
 Install Dependencies:

-npm install
+run command --  npm install
 Run the Development Server:

-npm run start
+run command --  npm run start
 The app will be running at http://localhost:3000.

-Backend--
+Backend:
+run command --
-cd backend--
+cd backend
+run command --
 npm install
 Set Up Environment Variables:
 Create a .env file in the root directory and add the following:

 MONGODB_URI=your_mongodb_connection_string
-Run the Server--
+Run the Server --
 node index.js

 The backend will be running at http://localhost:5000.